mptwaktusolat/app_waktu_solat_malaysia/README.md

 - [Terms and Conditions](https://telegra.ph/MPT-Terms-07-24)
 - [Privacy Policy](https://telegra.ph/MPT-Privacy-Policy-07-24)
 - Google Play and the Google Play logo are trademarks of Google LLC.
-- Huawei logo and are trademarks of Huawei Technologies Co., Ltd.
+- Huawei logo are trademarks of Huawei Technologies Co., Ltd.

 <!-- **No redistruba -->